Josh-Alhassan/modern-javascript/README.md

 + Reference Values: Objects {...}, Arrays [...], Dom nodes.

 Note: Never assign undefind to any object value.
 It's bad code.
 Use "null" value instead.

+### Special key names & Square Brcket Property Access
+Anything we can use as a variable name, can be used as a key name.
+They are even flexible than variable.
+The vice-versa is not true.

+We can use any string as key in object